-21.5.2 Authority to conduct Testing
+21.5.2 Authority to Test

-- (a) Subject to the jurisdictional limitations for Event Testing set out in Article 5.3 of the Code, World Sailing shall have In-Competition and Out-of-Competition Testing authority over all of the Athletes specified in the Introduction to these Anti-Doping Rules (under the heading "Scope"). - (b) World Sailing may require any Athlete over whom it has Testing authority (including any Athlete serving a period of Ineligibility) to provide a Sample at any time and at any place.
+- 21.5.2.1 Subject to the limitations for Event Testing set out in Regulation 21.5.3, World Sailing shall have In-Competition and Out-of-Competition Testing authority over all Athletes specified in the Introduction to these Anti-Doping Rules (Section "Scope of these Anti-Doping Rules"). - 21.5.2.2 World Sailing may require any Athlete over whom it has Testing authority (including any Athlete serving a period of Ineligibility) to provide a Sample at any time and at any place. - 21.5.2.3 WADA shall have In-Competition and Out-of-Competition Testing authority as set out in Article 20.7.10 of the Code.